ZaidGhaffar/Multi-role-app/Instructions.md

 ---

 ### Phase 2 – AI Model Integration
+- [ ]  Implement a dummy AI model function named EmotionModel that temporarily simulates predictions.This function will accept a video file path (from GCS signed URL).
-- [ ] Extract the video passing to a dummy function(name it as EmotionModel)  i'll replace it with mine actuall model later this func will return dummy top 3 emotions in the form of dict
+It will return dummy top 3 emotions and scores in the form of a dictionary, for example: predictions = {
+  "happy": 0.78,
+  "neutral": 0.15,
+  "stressed": 0.07
+}
+Later, this placeholder will be replaced with the actual deployed AI model once it’s ready.
 - [ ] Backend pipeline: Fetch video from GCS → call AI service(EmotionModel).
 - [ ] Compute derived fields: `top_emotion`, `top_score`.
 - [ ] Store full prediction vector  fields in DB.